gaw1ik/Tuturial-Ableton-Blue-Hand-Device-Control-Using-Arturia-Keylab/README.md

 ### 2. Set up a folder for the custom Control Surface

 #### Navigate to the hidden Ableton folder
 First we need to navigate to the correct folder on your computer.
 This folder is actually hidden by default.
-In order to find it, search for %AppData% in the Windows file explorer.
+In order to find it, search for it directly by typing %AppData% in the Windows file explorer as shown in the picture below.
 This will take you to the hidden AppData folder in which you should find a folder for Ableton.
 Inside of the Ableton folder navigate to "...\Preferences\User Remote Scripts".

 <p float="left">
   <img src="https://github.com/gaw1ik/Ableton-Blue-Hand-Device-Control-Using-Arturia-Keylab/blob/master/Tutorial%20Images/Picture1.png" width="49%"/>
   <img src="https://github.com/gaw1ik/Ableton-Blue-Hand-Device-Control-Using-Arturia-Keylab/blob/master/Tutorial%20Images/Picture2.png" width="49%"/>
 </p>

 Notice the files in this folder called UserConfiguration.txt and InstantMappings-HowTo.txt.
-The UserConfiguration file is a template for the configuration we will create and the HowTo explains how to use it, although frankly I had to make use of online tutorials to really figure out the bigger picture and actually make this work.
+The UserConfiguration file is a template for the Instant Mappings we will create and the HowTo explains how to use it, although frankly I had to make use of online tutorials to really figure out the bigger picture and actually make this work.

+#### Create a new directory and add the UserConfiguration.txt file
+Create a new folder in the "...\User Remote Scripts" directory (I called mine "MyKeyLab"). <i>Do not start the folder name with either an underscore or a period.
+That will mess things up.</i>

+In the new "MyKeyLab" directory, add the UserConfiguration.txt file included in the files above.
+We'll talk more about the details within this file later. <i>Make absolutely sure that the file keeps the same name "UserConfiguration.txt".
+If this name is off by any amount it will mess things up.</i>

+<b>*Note: Please don't overwrite the original UserConfiguration.txt file.</b>

 <p float="left">
   <img src="https://github.com/gaw1ik/Ableton-Blue-Hand-Device-Control-Using-Arturia-Keylab/blob/master/Tutorial%20Images/Picture3.png" width="49%"/>
   <img src="https://github.com/gaw1ik/Ableton-Blue-Hand-Device-Control-Using-Arturia-Keylab/blob/master/Tutorial%20Images/Picture4.png" width="49%"/>
 </p>

-#### Create a new directory
-Create a new folder in the "...\User Remote Scripts" directory (I called mine "MyKeyLab"). <i>Do not start the folder name with either an underscore or a period.
-That will screw things up.</i>
+<i>I'm sorry that these images might be hard to read!
+You can click on them for a larger view.</i>

-### 3. Set up The MIDI Preferences in Ableton Live to use the new control surface
+### 3. Set up The Link/MIDI Preferences in Ableton Live
-Now that our custom instant mappings are configured, we need to go into Live and set up the MIDI preferences so it will actually utilize MyKeyLab as a control surface.
+Now that the directory is set up and the UserConfiguration.txt file is in it, we need to go into Live and set up the Link/MIDI preferences so it will actually utilize MyKeyLab as a control surface.
 I'll eventually add some pictures here, but this table shows the Control Surface/Input/Ouput configuration that worked for my setup with the Arturia KeyLab Essential 61.
 Notice how in the cells corresponding to the "MyKeyLab" row I have chosen "Arturia KeyLab Essential 61" for the Input and Output.
 Confusingly, there were two options in the dropdown menu, one of which being "Arturia KeyLab Essential 61 (Port 2)".
 I'm honestly not sure what the difference is.
 You'll notice in row 2, I simply choose the default "KeyLab Essential" as the Control Surface and pick "Arturia KeyLab Essential 61 (Port 2)" for the Input and Output.
 I think the default "KeyLab Essential" still needs to be present as a Control Surface in addition to the custom "MyKeyLab" Control Surface so that the transport controls (e.g. play, stop, and record) will still function.
 I don't think those work with only "MyKeyLab" present.
 I might be wrong about that.
 Not sure...
 I'm also not sure what the deal is with the whole (Port 2) thing.
 Nonetheless, I have something working, so some of this must be correct, even if I'm lacking complete understanding.

 |                 | Control Surface        | Input                                  | Output                                  |
 |:--------------- |:----------------------:|:--------------------------------------:|:---------------------------------------:|